wearefractal/startup-browser/README.md

 Buy the excellent [Startup Framework](http://designmodo.com/startup/) from designmodo

-`npm install -g startup-browser`
+`$ npm install -g startup-browser`

-`startup`

-run 'startup' in Startup Framework root dir
+cd into your downloaded Startup Framework root dir and run 'startup'

+`$ startup`

+you can now quickly browse through the samples

 use the "Clone" link to clone a startup sample project to your desired path- it will pull in all the dependencies from common-files (renamed to 'startup') and flat-ui into /vendor

+`cd` to your cloned dir and this is now a cloned copy of the sample, I suggest you use something like [lute](http://github.com/wearefractal/lute) to serve it with live reloading

 ## LICENSE